Robert John Sholl: Camden Harbour

 In April, Sholl and a heavily armed exploration party attempted to locate a route from Camden Harbour to Roebuck Bay.
 They succeeded in crossing the Glenelg River, but did not travel much further.
 During this journey, Sholl named the McRae River after a young member of the expedition, Alexander McRae.
-Sholl’s account of the expedition was later published in the Journal of the Royal Geographical Society (1866).
+Sholl's account of the expedition was later published in the Journal of the Royal Geographical Society (1866).
 In June, a party that included McRae and Trevarton Sholl (but not his father) attempted the same journey and also failed.

 From 29 June to 3 May 1865 they were hosts to the crew of the "Forlorn Hope", escapees from the failed settlement at Escape Cliffs, Northern Territory, and were treated hospitably.
 They had hoped to pick up provisions or, better still, passage to Fremantle, but there was no relief ship expected for months, and what provisions could be spared were adequate for the next leg of their journey, but not over-generous.

-The settlement was visited by Makassan mariners (who, like others who would now be termed Indonesian, were often referred to as "Malays"), in April 1865.
+The settlement was visited by Makassan mariners from Sulawesi (often referred to as "Malays"), in April 1865.
 Although Makassans had been travelling to northern Australia for centuries, Sholl wrote one of the first descriptions of them visiting Western Australia.

 Sholl and the few remaining settlers were evacuated from Camden Harbour in October 1865.
 The Resident, with a significantly reduced staff, moved to Tien Tsin Harbor and set up a government camp near the homestead of Mount Welcome Station, a pastoral lease held by Emma and John Withnell.
 Sholl was accompanied by his son Trevarton and about 10 other government employees, most of them semi-skilled labourers, along with a few police and southern Aboriginal convicts, detached from the prison on Rottnest Island.